threecuptea/spark2_emr/README.md

-### spark2_emr collects spark2 projects deployed in AWS EMR cluster.
-A lot of companies deployed Spark applications on AWS EMR to take advantage its integrated environments.
-The purpose is to be familiar with AWS EMR and futher migrate my spark_tutorial_2 and spark_python_16 projects to EMR.
-Automate and run Spark2 applications in real world.
+### It collects spark2 projects deployed to AWS EMR .
+Automate the whole process and successfully finished ALS recommendation jobs on 26 million Movielens data in 15 minutes using limited AWS resoures
 #### The topics include:

 1. MyFlightSample Spark application: this is inpired by the example https://aws.amazon.com/blogs/aws/new-apache-spark-on-amazon-emr/.